Note: This business process applies to teaching periods that commenced after 1 January 2021.

 - For students who receive a failing overall mark and grade in an Arts-owned unit, having completed all assessment items for the unit:

-- If the student has failed any examination assessment item, that examination script should be reviewed.
+- If the student has failed any scheduled final assessment item, that examination script should be reviewed.

 - Where a student receives a failing overall mark and grade in an Arts-owned unit, but has not completed all assessment items for the unit, confirmation of the student’s fail grade (as per 2.1 and 2.2, above) is not required.

-- As a corollary to these verification business processes, and as per University Unit Assessment Procedures, assessment in non-written performance-based tasks worth 30% or more of the overall mark and grade (including aural and oral language assessment, musical or theatrical performances, and class presentations) should make use of suitable verification business processes, such as: sound and/or video recording; initial assessment by more than one examiner; or, other defensible form of verification.
+- As a corollary to these verification business processes, and as per University Marking and Feedback Procedure, assessment in non-written performance-based tasks worth 20% or more of the overall mark and grade (including aural and oral language assessment, musical or theatrical performances, and class presentations) should make use of suitable verification business processes, such as: sound and/or video recording; initial assessment by more than one examiner; or, other defensible form of verification.
 Performance items that are assessed by more than one person are deemed to have been subject to review, for the purpose of items 2a and 2b, above.

 Responsibility: Chief examiners, School Education Coordinators, teaching staff.